 Our support touches every program throughout Massachusetts 4-H.

 The Foundation funds the Massachusetts 4-H program through a variety of initiatives and special programs.
-In 2021, the Massachusetts 4-H Foundation gave nearly $200,000 to support 4-H programs across the state.
+In 2022, the Massachusetts 4-H Foundation gave more than $200,000 to support 4-H programs across the state.
 Over the last five years, the Foundation has donated over $1.5 million to 4-H programming.
-Yearly funding is provided to the University of Massachusetts to fund the statewide programming, while other aid is given to specific 4-H endeavors.
-Individual clubs and local 4-H organizations may also apply for grant funds.
+Yearly funding is provided to the University of Massachusetts Extension to fund the statewide programming, while other aid is given to specific 4-H endeavors.
+Individual clubs and local 4-H organizations may also apply for the programs we fund.

 The Massachusetts 4-H Foundation Supports the Following Programs and Activities: